Patek Lab Members

 Active Lab Members

 Grace Farley graduated with a B.A. in Biology and a B.A. in Studio Art from Swarthmore College in 2017.
 While at Swarthmore, Grace researched the mate choice preferences of female grey treefrogs (Hyla versicolor) in relation to their readiness to oviposit, as well as the acoustic parameters of male mating calls.
 Her most recent research was conducted at the University of Washington’s Friday Harbor Laboratories, where she studied the impact of two different photosynthetic symbionts (Symbiodinium and Elliptochloris marina) on the light response behavior of their host, the clonal anemone Anthopleura elegantissima.
 Grace has also spent a semester in Costa Rica, where she hiked, camped, and snorkeled, while studying tropical ecology, diversity, and conservation.
-At the Patek lab, Grace is excited to integrate her background in animal behavior and ecology with biomechanics to study the behavior, mechanisms and scaling of super-fast movement in larval mantis shrimp and jumping midge larvae.
+At the Patek lab, Grace integrates her background in animal behavior and ecology with biomechanics to study the behavior, mechanisms and scaling of super-fast movement in larval mantis shrimp and jumping midge larvae.